The Evolved Healthcare Enterprise: An Intro to the Three Archetypes

 These characteristics have proven to hold true across industries, including healthcare.
 Many healthcare executives would argue that they are not only true, but most traditional healthcare organizations are lagging behind.
 Historically, this is largely because healthcare organizations have had a somewhat captured market.

-When they were founded, operations was frequently the sole challenge.
-Whether it was labor management of a health system, manufacturing and distributing products, underwriting a diverse portfolio of insurance plans, etc., simply getting the work done, was the key challenge.
-There was a need to be product or service focused.
-Digital has changed that, and winning organizations today are customer experience focused (not just customer focused).
+When they were founded, operations were frequently the sole challenge.
+Whether it was labor-management of a health system, manufacturing and distributing products, underwriting a diverse portfolio of insurance plans, etc., simply getting the work done, was the key challenge.
+There was a need to be product or service-focused.
+Digital has changed that, and winning organizations today are customer experience focused (not just customer-focused).

 The Three Main Archetypes of Healthcare Consumer-Centricity